gtvj/linux/README.md

 #### Install Firefox Developer Edition

 At the time of writing this is a somewhat manual process since Firefox Developer edition is not available via Synaptic or Ubuntu software and I'm not keen in introducing PPAs.

-**Note: This installs Firefox to /opt/ where all applications should be placed**

 * Download the `.tar` file from [mozilla.org](https://www.mozilla.org/en-GB/firefox/developer/)
 * Extract the file contents with `tar xjf firefox-51.0a2.en-GB.linux-x86_64.tar.bz2` (replacing the filename shown with that which was downloaded)